By Andy Crosby and Brad Evoy

 Beginning in June, all postsecondary institutions in the province are mandated to include as part of the registration process an opt-in feature for all ‘non-essential’ ancillary fees.
 These are fees that students had previously voted on funding.
 Of course, that doesn’t matter to Ford.
 To him, consumeristic choice is more important than democratic mandates.

-This will deeply affect student associations (and their service centres and clubs), campus media (radio stations and newspapers), and other non-profit organizations on campus that provide a wide variety of student-run services to students.
+This will deeply affect student associations (and their service centres and clubs), campus media (radio stations and newspapers — including threatening The Leveller, dear reader), and other non-profit organizations on campus that provide a wide variety of student-run services to students.
 These organizations will hemorrhage funding and many will likely be forced to shut down.

 Of course this is no accident.
 It’s the very goal of the Ford Conservatives.
 For decades Conservatives in Ontario (and beyond) have decried the work that student unions, campus media, and progressive groups like the Ontario Public Interest Research Group (OPIRG) and the Canadian Federation of Students (CFS) carry out on campus.